atimpone/aws-foundation-journey/1-dev-environments/2-8-onboard-dev-teams.md

 ### Create Development Team Groups in AWS SSO

-1. As a cloud administrator, use your personal user to log into AWS SSO.
+1. As a Cloud Administrator, use your personal user to log into AWS SSO.
 2. Select the AWS **master** account.
 3. Select `Management console` associated with the **`AWSAdministratorAccess`** role.
 4. Select the appropriate AWS region.